 Course Overview Childhood and Youth is an exciting, multidisciplinary subject in which you will explore a range of issues and challenges faced by children and young people in contemporary society, both here in the UK and on a global level.
 Drawing on key ideas from sociology, psychology, politics, history and geography, the degree examines important questions about children and young people and the social contexts in which they live.
 Topics studied include: how children and young people's place in society has changed over time; how social class, poverty, gender, ethnicity, disability, social policy and so on impact children and young people's lives; the role of risk and risk-taking in children and young people's everyday lives and; how children and young people make sense of and help to shape their social worlds.
 In exploring such issues, you will also look at various political debates and policy initiatives, as well as learning about various ways of researching with children and young people that aim to help them overcome the many challenges that they face.
 With its strong emphasis on social justice and welfare, the degree will enable you to develop as critical social scientists who value their role within the academic community at Hope and who, as graduates, will be able to use their skills and knowledge to the benefit of their local community and society more broadly.
 Entry Requirements This course follows the standard University entry requirements.
 Please see the website for further information.
-Applicants will need access to a computer if course delivery is switched to online.
-The University has a laptop lending service if remote study is necessary.
-Fees and Additional Costs The tuition fees for 2024/2025 are £9,250 for full-time undergraduate courses.
+Fees and Additional Costs The tuition fees for 2025/2026 are £9,535 for full-time undergraduate courses.
 Along with your tuition fees, you also need to consider the cost of any core textbooks that you need.
 This will be approximately £200.
 The School currently pays for any fieldtrips, but you may be required to pay a small, refunded deposit of £5 to secure your place on a trip.
 If there are any fieldtrips which would require you to pay, you would be notified of this well in advance.
 You will also need to consider the cost of your accommodation whilst you study at university.
 Visit our accommodation webpages for further details about our Halls of Residence: www.hope.ac.uk/halls